 1. Risk Free Learning

 One of the foundations of the 'learning by doing' concept of business games is the acceptance of failures, and the ability of deriving valuable learning from them.
-According to Stanford University professor Steve Blank, this very tenet is what made Silicon Valley become the unique and striving start-up hub it is today, and it is an invaluable skill for students to get a handle on before embarking on their journey as working adults.
-But before you send your students out into the world to lose all their savings on a badly executed venture, there's a safer way of helping them first learn how to navigate the landscape of a real company; business management simulations.
+According to Professor Steve Blank at Stanford University, this very tenet is what made Silicon Valley become the unique and striving start-up hub it is today, and it is an invaluable skill for students to get a handle on before embarking on their journey as working adults.
+But before you send your students out into the world to lose all their savings on a badly executed venture, there's a safer way of helping them first learn how to navigate the landscape of a real company: business simulations.

 2. Multiplayer Environment